eye-division/eyegallery/_gallery/cropped.md

 ---
-title: Cropped gallery
+title: Cropped layout
 display_title: false
 permalink: /gallery/cropped/
 frontpage: true
-frontpagetitle: Gallery
+frontpagetitle: "Cropped layout"
 homepage_description_markdown: >-
   This is an example of a gallery with all thumbnails cropped to appear the same size.
 You can change this with the setting: thumb\_crop
 gallery_date: 2018-05-01 00:00:00
 display_image: false
 main_image_path: "/assets/images/IMG_3317.jpg"